Denis Faul: Political argument for prisoner release

+Last years

 Faul was honoured by the church with the title Monsignor in 1995.
 Following his retirement from teaching in 1998 he became Parish Priest of neighbouring Termonmaguirc (Carrickmore).
 Faul died of cancer in Dublin on 21 June 2006, aged 73.
 Former hunger strikers and prisoners, Republicans and senior members of Sinn Féin attended the large funeral at St. Colmcille's Church, Carrickmore, many having come to respect the work carried out by Faul over his lifetime.

-He criticised integrated education, insisting that Catholic parents were required by Canon law to send their children to Catholic schools and also claimed the schools were a "dirty political trick" inspired by the British Government.